lbeier/aidl-2025-music-stem-separator/README.md

 `input.wav → vocal.wav + accompaniment.wav`

 ## 🔧 Setup

 TBD

 ## ⏳ Status

 MVP in development.
 Currently working on:
 • Data pipeline
 • Baseline model

 ## 📌 Notes

     •	MUSDB18 is not included in this repo.
 Download it manually and place it in the data/ directory.
     •	Model and evaluation scripts to follow.
+    * 	Test